observablehq/plot/docs/features/accessibility.md

 # Accessibility

-Plot supports several [ARIA properties](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to help build the accessibility tree.
-The accessibility tree is consumed by various assistive technology such as screen readers and browser add-ons to make web contents and web applications more accessible to people with disabilities.
-It can be inspected in the browser’s inspector.
+Plot uses [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to make plots more accessible through assistive technology such as screen readers, browser add-ons, and browser developer tools.

-The aria-label and aria-description properties can be set on the SVG root element by specifying the top-level options **ariaLabel** and **ariaDescription**, which default to null.
+The [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) and [aria-description](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-description) attributes on the root SVG element can be set via the top-level **ariaLabel** and **ariaDescription** [plot options](./plots.md).
+These default to null.

-Positional axes are branded with an aria-label and an aria-description properties, which can likewise be specified as axis options.
-Set the aria-label with the **ariaLabel** axis option, which defaults to “x-axis” and “y-axis” for the corresponding axes (and “fx-axis” and “fy-axis” for facet axes).
-Set the aria-description with the **ariaDescription** axis option, which defaults to null.

-Marks are branded with an aria-label property with the mark’s name (*e.g.*, “dot”).
-You can also set an optional aria-description property by specifying the mark option **ariaDescription**.
-A short label can be specified for each of the individual elements—*e.g.*, individual dots in a dot mark—with the mark option **ariaLabel**.
-A mark can be hidden from the accessibility tree by specifying the mark option **ariaHidden** to true; this allows to hide decorative elements (such as rules) and repetitive marks (such as lines that support dots, or text marks that are also represented by symbols).
+[Marks](./marks.md) automatically generate an aria-label attribute on the rendered SVG G element; this attribute includes the mark’s type, such as “dot”.
+The [axis mark](../marks/axis.md) and [grid mark](../marks/grid.md) also include the associated scale’s name, such as “y-axis tick”, “y-axis label”, or “x-grid”.

+Use the **ariaLabel** mark option to apply per-instance aria-label attributes (*e.g.*, on individual dots in a scatterplot), say for a short, human-readable textual representation of each displayed data point.
+Use the **ariaDescription** mark option for a longer description; this is applied to the mark’s G element.
+These options both default to null.

+Setting the **ariaHidden** mark option to true hides the mark from the accessibility tree.
+This is useful for decorative or redundant marks (such as rules or lines between dots).